glpi-project/glpi/README.txt

 1) Delete your previous GLPI directory

-2) Download the v0.4 tarball on the download ("Télécharger" in french) section of the website of the GLPI project (http://glpi.indepnet.org).
+2) Download the last tarball on the download ("Télécharger" in french) section of the website of the GLPI project (http://glpi.indepnet.org).